franktranvantu/hibernate-basics/README.md

-# Saving Data with Hibernate
+# Fetching Data with Hibernate

-This lesson demonstrates the use of a Hibernate `SessionFactory` to save a new entity to the database.
+We now have data stored in our database - great!
+Eventually you will want to retrieve that data, so in this video you will use a Hibernate `Session` to get a list of all contacts stored in the database.
+You will do this by leveraging a Hibernate `Criteria` object.